The purpose of writing this paper is to discuss the economic condition of Bangladesh

 savings and investment in this country.
 The study articulates some strong

-recommendations that could make Bangladesh even stronger to boost to compete
+recommendations that could make Bangladesh even stronger to boost to competeglobally to a greater magnitude.
+It is conceivable that Bangladesh needs to privatize

 its State- owned enterprise (SOEs) and should maintain an unassailable relation with